 Solar energy is a renewable free source of energy that is sustainable and totally inexhaustible, unlike fossil fuels which are finite.
 It is also a non-polluting source of energy and it does not emit any greenhouse gases when producing electricity.
 The solar electricity that is produced can supply your entire or partial energy consumption.

-New!
-Solar education for kids and teens
+Solar energy education for kids and teens

 Solar Workshop video series